gaoyuan1223m/Algorithms-and-Data-Structures-with-Typescript/README.md

-# Self-Learn-DS&ALGO
+# Typescript for Algorithms and Data Structure
 ## Typescript
-Learn DS and ALGO by myself
+Learn Algorithms & Data Structures by Typescript